tngreene/BefungeSharp/README.md

 * Interpreter
 	- [x] Visualizes FungeSpace and all active IPs!
 	- [x] FungeSpace is Funge-98 compliant
+	- [x] HRTI and other fingerprints are supported
 	- [x] Implemented i, o, t, =, y, {, and } instructions
 	- [x] Switch among step, slow - fast speeds, and output only view
 	- [x] Sandbox mode for i, o, and = instructions